Railslide/railslide-blog/content/pages/about.md

 Hi, I'm Giulia!

-A software developer with a MA in History and a soft spot for security.
+A security engineer with a MA in History and a background in software development.

 <hr class="invisible-spacer">